Qualytics/userguide/docs/add-datastores/timescale-db.md

 If the toggle for **Use an existing enrichment datastore** is turned on, you will be prompted to configure the enrichment datastore using existing connection details.

 !!! note
     Qualytics does not support Timescale as an enrichment datastore.
-Instead, you can select a different connector for this purpose.
+Instead, you can select a different enrichment datastore for this purpose.
 For demonstration purposes, we are using BigQuery as the enrichment datastore.
-You can use any other JDBC or QFS datastore of your choice for the enrichment datastore configuration.
+You can use any other JDBC or DFS datastore of your choice for the enrichment datastore configuration.

 **Step 1:** Add a prefix name and select an existing enrichment datastore from the dropdown list.